Best French Language Learning Resources

 The Everything Kids’ Learning French Book: I wanted to include this great book here as it’s suited for older kids but is beautifully laid out with lots of activities, dictionary and plenty of detail on the French language.

 Yabla has recently had some major improvements and new video content added making it well worth a try (I wrote a Yabla review here).

-FluentU French: This is a fantastic tool for learning French using subtitled video (check out my FluentU review).
+This is a fantastic tool for learning French using subtitled video (check out my FluentU review).

 It has many of the same features as Yabla but a wider array of video content to choose from.